A guide To music publishing

 What are mechanical royalties?

-With the U.S. Copyright Act of 1909, songwriters and music publishers are now owed a "mechanical" royalty.
+With the U.S. Copyright Act of 1909, songwriters and publishers are now owed a "mechanical" royalty.

 Today, streaming and digital downloads are two new ways to get mechanical royalties.

-The government sets mechanical royalty rates by changing the U.S. Copyright Act in different ways.
+The government sets royalty rates by changing the U.S. Copyright Act in different ways.

 Mechanical royalties are pretty much where record labels make most of their money.

 There was a time when songs were copied on piano rolls and vinyl records is called the "mechanical" era.
 This is where the term originated.

 Using the term in the digital age can be confusing, but the same "reproduction" standard still applies!